-CES had long-term debt totaling \$377.2 million as at September 30, 2023, compared to \$491.5 million at December 31, 2022.
-The decrease of \$114.3 million was driven by strong surplus free cash flow generation combined with reduced investments in working capital as activity levels stabilized.
+Long-term financial liabilities as at March 31, 2024 of \$373.7 million (December 31, 2023 - \$419.4 million) is primarily comprised of long-term debt, which totaled \$355.1 million as at March 31, 2024, compared to \$390.6 million at December 31, 2023.
+The decrease in total long-term debt over the prior quarter was driven by strong financial performance, working capital optimizations, and the reclassification to current of quarterly amortization payments on the Canadian Term Loan Facility due within the year.
 Additional discussion relating to the Company's Senior Facility and other long-term financial liabilities is included in the Liquidity and Capital Resources section of this MD&A.